Contributed By Baker McKenzie AARPI

 No costs are required to litigate at the administrative level.

-For the lower court, the taxpayer is not obliged to appoint an attorney before an administrative court and can act on his or her own behalf.
-Conversely, since the entry into force of the decree No 2019-1333 dated 11 December 2019, the taxpayer is now obliged to appoint an attorney before a civil court and cannot act on his or her own behalf.
+For the lower court, the taxpayer is not obliged to appoint an attorney before an administrative court and can act on their own behalf.
+Conversely, since the decree No 2019-1333, dated 11 December 2019, the taxpayer is required to appoint an attorney before a civil court and cannot act on their own behalf.